Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 What additional reports does TDI require?

-• Quarterly injury report: Amusement ride owners and operators must submit a Quarterly Injury Report (Form AR-800) for any injuries caused by an amusement ride.
+• Quarterly Injury Report: Amusement ride owners and operators must submit a Quarterly Injury Report (Form AR-800) for any injuries caused by an amusement ride.

 • Quarterly Governmental Action Report: Amusement ride owners and operates must submit Quarterly Governmental Action Report (Form AR-801) for any governmental action taken relating to a particular amusement ride, including an inspection resulting in the repair or replacement of equipment used in the operation of an amusement ride.